IBM/event-automation/_es_11.2/06-connecting/02-setting-up-connectors.md

    Where:
    - `type` must be set to `docker`
    - `image` is the registry address and image name for the new image.
 For example: `my-registry.io/my-connect-cluster-image:latest`
-   - (Optional) `pushSecret` is the name of the secret containing credentials with push permissions for the specified registry.
+   - (Optional) `pushSecret` is the name of the secret that contains credentials with permission to push into a secured image registry.

 3. In the `spec.build.plugins` field, enter the list of required Kafka Connector JAR, ZIP, or TGZ files.